Top 10 Things to Know About Mesh BEFORE Having Surgery for POP or SUI

 Turns out, there are a LOT of doctors who know how to put mesh in, but very few with experience at removing it.
-I wish I had known that the surgeon who did my implant would not help me.
+I wish I had known that the surgeon who did my implant would not help me if there was a problem.
 Not only that, but that I would not be able to find a doctor anywhere in my area that knew how to remove the mesh successfully in its entirety.
 Matter of fact, I was told it was “impossible” to remove all of the mesh, especially the part in my thigh/groin where my pain stemmed from.
 Luckily, I knew that wasn’t true because I had been researching things online myself.

-I wound up traveling across the country, from NY to CA to go to one of the only well-known experts that removes mesh.
+I wound up traveling across the country, from NY to CA to go to one of the only well-known experts that does full mesh removals (not just partial removals).
 Actually, I believe he is THE best and so do many others – and that would be Dr. Raz at UCLA.

 In addition to a shortage of specialists that are trained in removing mesh, the cost of surgery is a huge factor.
 Those who have health insurance, still need to cover travel expenses, and worry about in-network vs. out-of-network coverage.
 Many women do not even have health insurance at all because they have lost their jobs, homes, and health insurance.